camunda/camunda-docs-static/get-started/content/javaee6/service-task.md

 }
 ```

+The entity class has to be annotated with `@Entity` and needs an `@Id` field.
+We also add a `@Version` field to the entity bean.
+This enables optimistic locking and ensures integrity during merges.

 ## Add an EJB to the Process Application

 The next step is to add a stateless EJB to the process application which is called by the process.
 In this EJB we inject the entity manager.
 It is used to manage our persistent objects during the session.